dotnet/csharplang/proposals/csharp-10.0/improved-interpolated-strings.md

 #### Applicable function member adjustments

-We adjust the wording of the [applicable function member algorithm](https://github.com/dotnet/csharplang/blob/master/spec/expressions.md#applicable-function-member) as follows (a new sub-bullet is added to each section, in bold):
+We adjust the wording of the applicable function member algorithm ([§11.6.4.2](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/expressions.md#11642-applicable-function-member)) as follows (a new sub-bullet is added to each section, in bold):

 A function member is said to be an ***applicable function member*** with respect to an argument list `A` when all of the following are true:
-*  Each argument in `A` corresponds to a parameter in the function member declaration as described in [Corresponding parameters](../../spec/expressions.md#corresponding-parameters), and any parameter to which no argument corresponds is an optional parameter.
+*  Each argument in `A` corresponds to a parameter in the function member declaration as described in Corresponding parameters ([§11.6.2.2](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/expressions.md#11622-corresponding-parameters)), and any parameter to which no argument corresponds is an optional parameter.
 *  For each argument in `A`, the parameter passing mode of the argument (i.e., value, `ref`, or `out`) is identical to the parameter passing mode of the corresponding parameter, and
    *  for a value parameter or a parameter array, an implicit conversion ([§10.2](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/conversions.md#102-implicit-conversions)) exists from the argument to the type of the corresponding parameter, or
    *  **for a `ref` parameter whose type is a struct type, an implicit _interpolated\_string\_handler\_conversion_ exists from the argument to the type of the corresponding parameter, or**